2019–20 Real Madrid CF season: July

 On 2 July, Getafe was defeated 1–0 per a Ramos penalty, which gave Madrid a four-point cushion at the top of the table.
-The exact same scenario secured Real another victory three days later, against Bilbao.
+The exact same scenario secured Real another victory three days later, against Athletic Bilbao.
 On 10 July, Alavés was defeated 2–0, after Benzema and Asensio scored.
 Two early goals from Mendy and Benzema secured Madrid their ninth win in a row with a 2–1 victory at Granada.
 After that game, Real had a four-point lead in the standings with two matches to go.
 After a narrow 2–1 home victory over Villarreal on 16 July, thanks to a brace from Benzema, Madrid mathematically clinched a record-extending 34th league title.
 Conversely, this was only their third title since the start of Barcelona's dominance in the 2008–09 season.
 Three days later, the last league game of the season at Leganés was drawn 2–2 with goals from Ramos and Asensio.